JyotiNZ/JyotiNZ/README.md

-- 👋 Hi, I’m @JyotiNZ
+- 👋 Hi, I’m @Jyoti Vyas
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Data Analytics and BI developer
-- 🌱 I’m currently learning data Science...
+- 🌱 I’m currently learning Data Analytics...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..jyoti_vyas@outlook.com.